-Ukraine: Russians shift elite units to the new battleground - NewsBreak
+Ukraine: Russians Shift Elite Units to the New Battleground - NewsBreak

 “We have a difficult situation, but our army is defending our state,” he said.

-Russian forces pummeled an estimated 2,000 Ukrainian fighters holed up inside the sprawling Azovstal plant, the last known pocket of resistance in the strategic southern port city, the mayor’s office reported.
+Russian forces pummeled an estimated 2,000 Ukrainian fighters holed up inside the sprawling Azovstal plant, the last known pocket of resistance inside the strategic southern port city, the mayor’s office reported.

 “Every day they drop several bombs on Azovstal,” said Petro Andryushchenko, an adviser to Mariupol’s mayor.
 “Fighting, shelling, bombing do not stop.”